lucferreira-27/agentcraft/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under Apache 2.0.
+See the LICENSE file for more details.